Mowing of roadsides and grasslands

 See which locations are already known to the municipality:

-Map invasive exotics
+Map invasive aliens

 Sheep herds keep the grass short